cachetur-no/cachetur-assistant/README.md

 ## Release notes

+### Version 3.5.2.4
+Tuesday 19.
+Aug 2025 02:43

+-Fixed bug with add comment function on geocaching.com

 ### Version 3.5.2.3
 Saturday 16.
 Aug 2025 06:13

--Added support for maps generated from the statistics on PGC -Added handeling of assistant if PGC userscript is beiing used -Added handeling of assistant if GCLH2 is being used -Fixed bug where if a cache on PGC map was added to VPGS it couldn’t be added to cachetur
+-Added support for maps generated from the statistics on PGC -Added handeling of assistant if PGC userscript is being used -Added handeling of assistant if GCLH2 is being used -Fixed bug where if a cache on PGC map was added to VPGS it couldn’t be added to cachetur

 ### Version 3.5.2.2
 Wednesday 13.
 Aug 2025 23:28

-- Fixed Bug that occured ffter adding support for the Geotour map, a similarity with the popup on that map, and the browse map caused the assistant to refresh the page when trying to add a cache from the browse map
+- Fixed Bug that occured after adding support for the Geotour map, a similarity with the popup on that map, and the browse map caused the assistant to refresh the page when trying to add a cache from the browse map
 - Tweaked CSS on trip selector in narrow geocaching.com header's, where the trip list looked empty, due to being to narrow

 ### Version 3.5.2.1